UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 is generated it needs a new name for the backing body.
 So, we add a new helper method to effectively clone a FunctionDefinition AST node while renaming it.
 This only needs a shallow clone that changes the name so there isn't a lot of overhead for it.
-(Theoretically, this could be done with a readonly struct and 'with', such an optimization is left as an excercise for the reader :nerd_face:)
+(Theoretically, this could be done with a readonly struct and 'with', such an optimization is left as an exercise for the reader :nerd_face:)

 [!code-csharp[CloneAndRenameFunction](CodeGenerator.cs#CloneAndRenameFunction)]